slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Live as if you were to die tomorrow.
 Learn as if you were to live forever.' -- Gandhi*

 <!--
+making resolutions: Guilt will carry you when willpower fails.
+By all means involve friends, but make your pressures real.
+Just saying words doesn’t make a thing happen.
+Try walking through a door instead.

+And that's one reason we like to believe in genius.
+It gives us an excuse for being lazy. -- Paul Graham

+'The chess grand master considers no more moves than does the expert; he just knows which ones to look at.' -- Robyn Dawes

+a friend of mine who has finally achieved great success in his field after about 20 years.
+I asked him what was the “tipping point”?
+“Recognizing the good people from the bad,” he said.
+“Working with those people.
+Connecting them.
+That’s a life-multiplier.”

+None of her “13 Things” can be taught in school.
+School teaches facts.
+And it teaches you to memorize facts.
+And it punishes you if you forget the facts.
+But facts won’t help you survive the tragedies of life.
+I wish school had taught me how to really live.
+How to be healthy.
+How to survive the hardest relationships.
+How to be creative every day.
+How to surrender to the things I can’t control.

+Without a demonstrably immense superiority in skill over the novice, there can be no true experts, only laypeople with imposing credentials.

+The better players did not examine more possibilities, only better ones — just as Capablanca had claimed.
+Yet in both cases, the expert relies not so much on an intrinsically stronger power of analysis as on a store of structured knowledge. experts rely more on structured knowledge than on analysis

+Ericsson argues that what matters is not experience per se but “effortful study,” which entails continually tackling challenges that lie just beyond one’s competence. (out of confort zone)!!

+The very best old-time masters were considerably stronger but still well below the level of today’s leaders.
+Then again, Capablanca and his contemporaries had neither computers nor game databases.
+They had to work things out for themselves, as did Bach, Mozart and Beethoven, and if they fall below today’s masters in technique, they tower above them in creative power.
+The same comparison can be made between Newton and the typical newly minted Ph.D. in physics.

+Thus, motivation appears to be a more important factor than innate ability in the development of expertise

+EXPERTS ARE MADE, NOT BORN.

+learning process: the macro from the micro. if you're studing my game, ill win because i'll be bette rthan you at it.

+Whatever your strengths are, they will likely lead straight into your weaknesses.

+---

+5 Fool-Proof Ways to End Procrastination Today

+Pay attention to these inner-dialogue sentences (and causes of procrastination)

+It’s easy to do so I’ll fit it in later (Complacency) strong self-confidence laziness lack of concern
+I’d much rather do something easier instead (Avoiding discomfort) unpleasantness of an activity pleasantness of another activity
+I won’t do it because I’ll probably fail (Fear of failure) I’m just not in the mood to do this right now (Emotional state) too tired too hungry too stressed
+I’ve done everything I could, and still no progress has been made (Action illusion) Tactics for remedy

+Home run

+Set (realistic) goals and (suitable) rewards.
+Each time you hit a goal, you earn the reward.
+Select a time to review your progress and adjust your targets accordingly.

+Be good to yourself

+Imagine a conversation between ‘you today’ and ‘you tomorrow’… what would he have to say?

+Set creative punishments

+Make the consequences of inaction so unbearable that you have no choice but to get busy now.
+You could write a check to someone or something you really dislike.
+Give the check to a friend with strict instructions to mail the check if you do not achieve your goal.
+Going public with a goal increases your support and accountability.
+Ask for support, but don’t kid yourself that support equals progress.

+framework for accelerated learning: (deconstruction, selection, right sequence, and reward/punishment

+Discipline eliminates complexity.
+Everyday, you make micro and macro decisions.
+If you reduce the number of decisions you need to make daily, you have more freedom.

+> *'I’m no genius.
+I’m smart in spots—but I stay around those spots.' -- Tom Watson Sr., Founder of IBM*

+i have no special talent, i'm only passionately curious -- einstein

+“Lift heavy weights for 5 hours a week and only eat real food.
+Start a side hustle, save away every extra penny, and then invest in some sort of asset like a real estate deal.
+Talk to five new women every day, be genuinely interested, and be authentic with them.
+Start journaling, meditating, and pushing yourself to embrace adversity.”

+Unlike IQ, which tends to stay the same throughout life, emotional intelligence is a flexible set of skills that can be acquired and improved with practice.
+Emotional intelligence is determined by self-awareness, self-management, social awareness, and relationship management.

+> *'He who asks a question is fool for five minutes.
+He who does not ask a question remains a fool forever.' -- Chinese proverb*

+Unable to discern between what we know and what we pretend to know, we ultimately become victims of our own laziness and intellectual dishonesty.

+knowing the name of something and knowing something.

+One way to tease out the difference between Planck and chauffeur knowledge is to ask them why.

+True experts recognize the limits of what they know and what they do not know.
+If they find themselves outside their circle of competence, they keep quiet or simply say, “I don’t know.”

+No-one who is serious about programming gives a shit about language wars, they're for fanboys and spectators.

+This is the formula for getting better at anything: find your PLUS, MINUS, EQUAL.

+This means that while you should only strive for mastery in a small handful of skills, you should seek to be competent in a wide variety of disciplines.

+> *'The eye sees only what the mind is prepared to comprehend.' -- Robertson Davies*

+(what skills and tricks he teaches snipers and practices himself: visualization, positive self-talk, solution-based thinking and so on.)
+He said sniper school is completely mental.
+Instead of focusing on the negative (don’t flinch), he focused on the positive (keep your eyes on the target.)

+Amateurs talk about money.
+Professionals talk about ideas.

+lazyness is nothing more than resting before getting tired

+> *'I’m always looking for a way to make it happen, not excuses why it won’t work.' -- Aaron Walker*

+Understand why we should fear missing opportunity more than we should fear failure.
+The importance of living proactively instead of reactively.

+> *'It's not about the money, it's about the game.' -- Gordon Gekko*

+“A lot of people won’t do that,” says Aaron.
+“A lot of people say, ‘Hey, I’m going to keep you at arm’s length; I’m not going to share things where I struggle.
+I’m not going to share with you that I don’t know what I’m talking about.’
+See, I ask a lot of questions…I don’t allow my pride or ego to get in the way, because strength starts at the base.
+You’ve got to let the veil down.
+You’ve got to be transparent.
+You’ve got to be vulnerable.
+That’s why I’ve been in mastermind groups for twenty years.
+Without those guys, I don’t know where I would be.
+These guys have different lenses.
+They have different filters.
+“You only have one life experience.
+You can only see things one way.
+No matter how hard you try, you’ve only got one filter and one life experience by which to determine.
+But when you surround yourself with people that don’t have anything to gain or lose -- non-biased people -- they have different life experiences.
+They have different filters.
+They can say, ‘You know what?
+I’ve done that before and life teaches me this.’
+Or, ‘I’ve done that before and it sounds good in the textbook, but in reality, this is the way.’
+I can maybe look foolish or silly in that group, but it protects me from looking silly and foolish out in the world.

+Discipline equals freedom ~ Jocko Willink

+4. Win the Morning, Win the Day

+Assorted exterior surfaces (facade, roof, garage door and gate) and outside areas (front yard, parking lot) of detached and semi-attached houses.

+The hardest part is showing up

 How to learn?
 There are four simple steps to the Feynman Technique:
 Choose a Concept